Meopta Meostigmat 2.1/120. Adaptation for Nikon F SLR Camera

 Bokeh really pretty.

-As can be seen from the examples, lens has nice character.
+As can be seen from the examples, the lens has a nice character.
 Funds for the purchased and killed mirror lens paid off.